 Hands-On: Explain Your Model¶

-In the previous hands-on lesson, you modified various settings that improved the model’s performance.
+In the lesson, Hands-On: Tune the Model, you modified various settings that improved the model’s performance.
 Before putting this model into production, we want to make sure we understand its predictions.
 It is advisable to investigate whether its predictions are biased, in this case for example, by age groups or gender.

 With this goal in mind, we return to a few of the options first introduced in the lesson on evaluating your model.

-In order to check the model for bias, we’ll perform three kinds of tests:
+In order to check the model for bias, we’ll perform the following tests:

 First, let’s use a partial dependence plot to understand the effect of a numeric feature (age_first_order) on the target (high_revenue).